West 8th Street Closures

 Thank you very much for the clarification of the projects and work being done.
 I was caught off guard when running with my dog and found the closure as a surprise!
 I fully appreciate the safe crossing of the highway on the pedestrian bridge and use the trails every day.
 The improved crosswalk at 8th Street sounds promising.
 Are there any plans for a raised crosswalk along 10th Street near the Library?
 There is not a current construction project on 10th Street so perhaps it could be included with the work on 8th Street?

-shaytande asked over 4 years ago
+shaytande asked almost 5 years ago

 A crosswalk crossing 10th Street at Illinois Street is on the list of crosswalk candidates to be evaluated by staff and MTAB for installation this year.
 The addition of a crosswalk at this location would be funded by the City and constructed by City contractors and therefore not associated with the current 8th Street construction.